Be Big!: Production

 The opening titles on the film credit James Parrott as director and Art Lloyd as director of photography, but all contemporary publicity and promotional materials name James W. Horne as director and Jack Stevens as photographer.

 Besides serving as a dress extra Jean De Briac was also Laurel's and Hardy's dialogue coach on the French-language version, Les Carottiers (in which he also played Cookie).

 This was Anita Garvin's last appearance in a Laurel and Hardy short; since 1927's Why Girls Love Sailors, she had appeared in over a dozen L&H short subjects.
 She would return in 1938 for their feature Swiss Miss and again in 1940 in A Chump at Oxford.

+The premise of Ollie feigning illness so that he and Stan can slip their wives and go off to a special event held by a particular men's club of which they're both members was later reused as part of the plot for their 1933 feature film Sons of the Desert.

 Reception

 With most of the running time taken up about trying unsuccessfully to change out of each other's riding boots, Be Big! is sometimes regarded as one of the team's weakest short films, with Randy Skretvedt saying; "The film's chief flaw is an excruciatingly protracted sequence which has Stan trying to pull his boot from Hardy's foot; it runs 13 minutes and seems like 20.
 Fun is fun but there are limits.", while Glenn Mitchell stated that the film was "...generally regarded as an overlong exploration of a single gag.
 Some idea of its pace may be gauged from the fact that a British 8mm distributor was able to condense the action into an effective single reel!"